Behind Every Banner

 Behind every banner, there are teams of people backstage that deserve their own proper recognition and ovation.
 Not just this year, but every day.

 I was wedged into the window seat of a DC city bus when the news started to circulate.
-See, here’s something most folks don’t know about working at Greenpeace.
-For safety reasons, we don’t all know when something big is going to happen.
-That’s why I was as surprised as anyone on the H6 the morning of January 25, 2017 when images of the banner started to pop up on our phones.
+I was as excited as anyone on the H6 the morning of January 25, 2017, when images of the banner started to pop up on our phones.

 A yellow and orange banner rising up behind the White House with a single word on it.
 RESIST.